Ending Inventory Key Takeaways

 - Average Weighted Method: This is calculated by dividing the amount you spend on the available inventory by the total number of items on hand.
 It allows you to see an average of the cost of purchased products in your ending inventory.
 Say that you’ve started the year with an opening inventory balance of 100 items at $2.50 each.
 You purchased an additional 300 items at $3.50 each later on.
 In the end, you’d have an ending inventory with 400 items valued at $3.25 each and a total value of $1.300.

 - Average Cost Inventory: In this technique, all the items in the inventory are charged the same.
 To calculate the ending inventory using this method, you need to divide the inventory cost by the total number of items ready for sale.
-It takes you to the result of net income and ending inventory balances between FIFO and LIFO.
+It takes you to the result of net income and it balances between FIFO and LIFO.

 - Specific Inventory Tracing: The specific identification inventory valuation method tracks every single inventory item one by one according to its entering and leaving times.

-- Gross Profit Method: This is another way of calculating ending inventory value, in which you need to know either the gross profit percentage or the gross margin ratio.
+- Gross Profit Method: This is another way of calculating it, in which you need to know either the gross profit percentage or the gross margin ratio.
 With this information on hand, you need to add the cost of beginning inventory and Calculate the estimated cost of goods sold by multiplying by sales in the period.
 Lastly, subtract the estimated cost of goods sold from the cost of goods available in the first step to get your ending inventory.

 - Retail Method: As retailers mostly prefer this, the method is named after them.
 The retail method uses a close relation between retail price and costs in the past periods.
 Here how it goes: